Sambor Ghetto: Deportations to death camps

 In July 1942, the first killing centre of Operation Reinhard built by the SS at Belzec (just over 100 kilometres away) began its second phase of extermination, with brand new gas chambers built of brick.
 Sambor Jews were rounded up in stages.
-A terror operation was conducted in the ghetto on 2–4 August 1942 ahead of the first deportation action.
+A terror operation was conducted in the ghetto on 2–4 August 1942 ahead of the first deportation.
 The 'resettlement' rail transports to Belzec left Sambor on 4–6 August 1942 under heavy guard, with 6,000 men, women, and children crammed into Holocaust trains without food or water.
-About 600 Jews were sent to Janowska concentration camp nearby.
+About 600 Jews were sent to the Janowska concentration camp nearby.
 The second set of trains with 3,000–4,000 Jews departed on 17–18 and 22 October 1942.
-On 17 November 1942 the already depopulated ghetto was filled with expellees from Turka and Ilnik.
+On 17 November 1942, the depopulated ghetto was filled with expellees from Turka and Ilnik.
 Some Jews escaped to the forest.
 The town of Turka was declared Judenfrei on 1 December 1942.
 Irrespective of deportations, mass shootings of Jews were also carried out.
-In January 1943 the Germans along with the Ukrainian Auxiliary Police rounded up 1,500 Jews deemed 'unworthy of life'.
+In January 1943, the Germans and Ukrainian Auxiliary Police rounded up 1,500 Jews deemed 'unworthy of life'.
 They were trucked to the woods near Radlowicz (Radłowicze, Radlovitze; now Ralivka) and shot one by one.
-Among those still alive in the ghetto death by starvation and typhus raged.
+Among those still alive in the ghetto, death by starvation and typhus raged.

-After the long winter, new terror operations in the ghetto took place in March, or April 1943.
+After the long winter, new terror operations in the ghetto took place in March or April 1943.
 The Gestapo utilized Wehrmacht units transiting through Sambor to round up Jews.
 All houses, cellars and even chimneys were searched.
 The 1,500 captives were split in groups of 100 each.
 They were escorted to the cemetery, where Jewish men were forced to dig mass graves.
 The liquidation of the ghetto was approaching.
-In June, deputy to the Judenrat chairman, Dr. Zausner, gave a speech full of hope because the Gestapo office in Drohobicz agreed to save a group of labourers in exchange for a huge ransom.
-Nevertheless, on the night of 8 June 1943 the Ukrainian Hilfspolizei set the ghetto houses on fire.
-In the morning, all Jewish slave labour were escorted to prison, loaded onto lorries and trucked to the killing fields at Radłowicze.
+In June, Dr. Zausner, deputy to the Judenrat chairman, gave a speech full of hope because the Gestapo office in Drohobicz agreed to save a group of labourers in exchange for a huge ransom.
+Nevertheless, on the night of 8 June 1943, the Ukrainian Hilfspolizei set the ghetto houses on fire.
+In the morning, all Jewish slave labourers were escorted to prison, loaded onto lorries and trucked to the killing fields at Radłowicze.
 The ghetto was no more; the city was declared "Judenrein".
 The Soviet Red Army liberated Sambor a year later amid heavy fighting with the retreating Germans, around 7 August 1944.

 Some Jews had managed to dig a tunnel leading to a sewer out of the ghetto and escaped to the partisans in the forest.
 A number of local gentiles aided some of the escapees.
-Righteous Among the Nations who helped Sambor Ghetto's Jews included the Plewa family Celina Kędzierska, the Bońkowski family and the Oczyński family.
+Those declared Righteous Among the Nations who helped Sambor Ghetto's Jews included the Plewa family, Celina Kędzierska, the Bońkowski family and the Oczyński family.

 In 1943, the Nazi police executed at least 27 people in Sambor for attempting to hide Jews.
 Altogether, about 160 Jews survived, mostly by hiding with Poles and Ukrainians in the town or the surrounding countryside.